Chapter 1 : The Proposal

 Hermione followed Draco with Harry right behind her upstairs to a hallway of doors.
 The third door to the left, Draco has to fiddled with several keys because the inn’s rooms were enchanted to only unlock with keys.
 Once unlocking the door, Draco stepped aside to let both of them in.
 He shut the door quietly behind him and with a wave of his wand, casted a silencing spell to prevent any possible eavesdrops.

 Hermione pulled off her hood, her big chocolate eyes meeting with the stormy grey ones.
 Harry was much more wary, kept his hood on.

 Draco crossed his arms, with a demanding look on his face.
 “What do you want?” he growled, clearly agitated.
 “You know how much I’m fucking myself over talking to you two?”

 “Yes,” Harry answered steadily.
 “We know.
 But after all the things we’ve done for you, you owe us a hell of a lot.”

 “I owe you nothing!” he spat.

 “I saved your life twice.
-Both me and Hermione went to court to clear your name as well as your mother’s.
+And on top of that , both me and Hermione went to court to clear your name as well as your mother’s.
 Because of us, because of me, you were able to have a life for the past two years.
 We understand that asking you to put these feelings of hate aside is hard, but please, Malfoy.
 Help us.
 We all know you don’t want any of us dead.”